Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Theory of KRR with predicted feature inputs

-Our next condition assumes that the integral operator $L_K$ can be eigen-decomposed. \begin{assumption} There exist a sequence of eigenvalues $\{\mu_j\}_{j=1}^\infty$ arranged in non-increasing order and corresponding eigenfunctions $\{\phi_j\}_{j=1}^\infty$ that form an orthonormal basis of $\cL^2(\rho)$, such that $ L_{K} = \sum_{j=1}^\i \mu_{j} \langle\phi_{j}, \cdot \rangle_\rho~ \phi_{j}. $ \end{assumption} \cref{ass_mercer} is common in the literature of kernel methods.
-It is guaranteed, for instance, by the celebrated Mercer's theorem \citep{mercer1909xvi} when the domain of the kernel function $K$ is compact together with \cref{ass_bd_K}, although it can also hold in more general settings (see, e.g., \citet[Theorem 12.20]{wainwright2019high}).
+We assume that the integral operator $L_K$ can be eigen-decomposed. \begin{assumption} There exist a sequence of eigenvalues $\{\mu_j\}_{j=1}^\infty$ arranged in non-increasing order and corresponding eigenfunctions $\{\phi_j\}_{j=1}^\infty$ that form an orthonormal basis of $\cL^2(\rho)$, such that $ L_{K} = \sum_{j=1}^\i \mu_{j} \langle\phi_{j}, \cdot \rangle_\rho~ \phi_{j}. $ \end{assumption} \cref{ass_mercer} is standard in the kernel‐methods literature.
+It is guaranteed, for example, by Mercer's theorem \citep{mercer1909xvi} when the kernel domain is compact and \cref{ass_bd_K} holds, though it can also hold in more general settings (see, e.g., \citet[Theorem 12.20]{wainwright2019high}).
+As a result of Assumption \ref{ass_mercer}, the kernel function $K$ admits